 If you die without having a valid Will in place, the law decides who inherits your estate.
 The relevant rules are known as the intestacy rules.
 For married couples or those in a civil partnership with children, the surviving spouse/civil partner will receive the statutory legacy, which is a fixed sum from the deceased’s estate.
-From 6 February 2020, the statutory legacy for married couples and civil partners will increase, solicitor, Georgia Chandler, explains what this means for you.
+From 6 February 2020, the statutory legacy for married couples and civil partners increased.

 Relying on the intestacy rules may result in your spouse or civil partner only receiving part of your estate.
 This may cause complications, particularly with the family home.
 The only way to ensure that your spouse/civil partner inherits your entire estate is to make a Will.